• 22 S. State St. Clearfield, UT 84015

 • pregnant

-• breastfeeding an infant under one year
+• breastfeeding or pumping breastmilk for an infant under one year

 • a woman who has had a baby within the past six months